yordevs/quiz-night/Answers.md

    - `<footer>`
    - `<iframe>`

-   [^1]: **Guidance:**: Open your browser developer tools (Ctrl-Shift-i) and select the Elements tab to inspect the Yordle landing page's HTML.
+   [^ß]: **Guidance:**: Open your browser developer tools (Ctrl-Shift-i) and select the Elements tab to inspect the Yordle landing page's HTML.
 Click the element selector button (Ctrl-Shift-c), select the modal window then investigate where the modal window is located in the HTML by expanding and collapsing the HTML elements in the DOM.

 1. What is the correct HTML tag for inserting a line break element?